superAdmir/java-for-selenium/README/JavaOOPSConcept.md

 * Multiple inheritance in Java by interface
 * Abstract Class Vs Interface

+Encapsulation in Java
+* What is Encapsulation?
+* How to Achieve?
+* Benefits

 ## Class and Object in Java

 What is OOP?